Trump whittles down VP picks - here’s the frontrunners

 Donald Trump says he has picked his vice president after a report revealed he was focusing on four potential candidates earlier this month.

 Trump has picked his running mate but ”nobody knows” who it is yet, he told reporters at a campaign event on Saturday.
-The former president also noted his pick will be attending the first presidential debate on June 27.
-It is still unclear when the former president plans to announce his vice president.
+The former president said his pick will be attending the first presidential debate on June 27.

+Trump said he will likely announce his candidate at the Republican National Convention next month, where he will be named the GOP presidential nominee.

 Earlier this month, Trump had received vetting materials from some of his vice presidential candidates, sources told NBC News.
 The report came just days after a Manhattan jury found Trump guilty of 34 felony counts of falsifying business records.